3M

 In 2014, the wife of former worker Frank Zickert, who died of mesothelioma, sued 3M for providing defective face masks that didn’t prevent workers from inhaling asbestos fibers.

-Zickert’s job involved making asbestos-containing fire doors and other products, and he relied on the mask to protect from the dangers of asbestos fibers.
+Zickert</Last Name>’s job involved making asbestos-containing fire doors and other products, and he relied on the mask to protect himself from the dangers of asbestos fibers.

-According to the lawsuit, the masks didn’t work, which ultimately led to Zickert’s death.
+According to the lawsuit, the masks didn’t work, ultimately leading to Zickert</Last Name>’s death.

 “Frank’s job involved making asbestos fire doors with material similar to Kaylo that contained chrysotile amosite asbestos fibers, cleanup, and disposal of the waste and scrap from such doors.
 At certain times the mixing of asbestos fibers to make the cores for the fire doors was a part of the manufacturing process,” the lawsuit states.